zeushrimp/zeushrimp/README.md

 Hi everyone!

-I'm a fresh back-end developer specialized on web applications.
+I'm a fresh  developer specialized on web applications.
 Currently I'm studying Spring and other new technologies.
 Hope to share some of my learning here and help people with a couple of posts.<br>
 <br>
 <br>